Plant DetailShow Menu

 Flower Description:

 Clustered heads contain 1 female flower surrounded by many male flowers that are insignificant but are surrounded by showy white bracts.
-Blooms the season long.
+They are small, cyathia blooms that are reddish to white to green.
+Long blooming season from spring to the falls first frost.

 • Leaves: